canonical/yarf/docs/how-to/organising-a-test-plan-for-a-specific-output-format.md

 To prepare a test plan for the test submission schema, we need to provide the following metadata and tags:
 Metadata:

+1. `namespace`: The namespace of YARF, defaults to `com.canonical.yarf` if it is not provided.
 1. `title`: Title of the test plan.
 1. `test_plan_id`: ID of the test plan.
 1. `description`: Optional, description of the test plan.